kiyoMatsui/cloudNativeMernSkeleton/README.md

 This project demos a mern skeleton that can easily deploy on kubernetes with the bitnami/node and the nginx ingress controller Helm charts.
 Docker-compose is used to run services for the dev environment.

-Mern-skeleton taken from here (MIT): https://github.com/PacktPublishing/Full-Stack-React-Projects-Second-Edition/

 ## k8
 Deploy with helm on a local kubernetes, like minikube, using the commands in helmMinikubeInstall.sh.
 This way there is no need to own any online repos and images can be loaded into k8 manually.
+Note, "m
-Note, "minikube delete --all" does not remove the loaded image so "minikube cache delete mernapp:localbuild" needs to be run before redeploying a new image.
+inikube delete --all" does not remove the loaded image so "minikube cache delete mernapp:localbuild" needs to be run before redeploying a new image.

+## License
+MIT License
+Mern-skeleton taken from here (MIT): https://github.com/PacktPublishing/Full-Stack-React-Projects-Second-Edition/ Cpp project template taken from (pd): https://github.com/lefticus/cpp_starter_project Cpp chat server code taken from (BSL-1): https://github.com/boostorg/beast/tree/develop/example/websocket/server/chat-multi